daveyburke/Pico-Wisdom/README.md

 - Push button - [Link](https://www.amazon.com/dp/B08SKJ6V7Z?ref_=ppx_hzsearch_conn_dt_b_fed_asin_title_1)
 - Passive piezo buzzer CYT1008 - [Link](https://www.amazon.com/dp/B01NCOXB2Q?ref_=ppx_hzsearch_conn_dt_b_fed_asin_title_1)
 - 3x AA battery holder - [Link](https://www.amazon.com/dp/B0B3YFPB53/ref=sr_1_3?crid=V98JT7CMVI0G)
+- Energizer Lithium AA batteries for longer (leak free!) life

 ## Schematic
 Powered by 3xAA batteries through the Pololu 2808.
-User presses button wired to Pololu which powers up Pico.
+User presses a button wired to Pololu which powers up Pico.
 A beep is played and a new phrase is selected on boot, different to the last.
 The Pico will then signal to the Pololu via GPIO 1 to power off.
+Note that the Waveshare display is powered by the 3.3v output from the Pico (else the voltage will be too high, especially if using 3x Lithium AA batteries which have a nominal voltage of 1.8V).
+A software watchdog provides an additional safeguard so that the Pico never gets stuck on for a long time.

 <img src="Schematic.jpg"/>